Biography

 smglass .jpg (10552 bytes)

-Cool Links of People I have worked with
+Links of (very COOL) People I have worked with

-Michael 'Patches' Stewart (legendary trumpet man for Labelle, Al Jarreau, Quincy Jones and Marcus Miller, featured on my "20 Songs for 20 Years", "Cinco de Michael and "New Jack Jazz" releases)
+Michael 'Patches' Stewart (legendary trumpet man for Labelle, Al Jarreau, Quincy Jones and Marcus Miller, featured on my "SOUL SCHOOL", "20 Songs for 20 Years", "Cinco de Michael" and "New Jack Jazz" releases)

 Lee Oskar (legendary Harmonica man for WAR, featured on my "20 Songs for 20 Years" and "Live at the Moore Theater" releases)

-Tony Gable and 206 (Featuring a great group of musicians from the 206 area code, and of course my great friend Tony, who is featured on my "Full Circle" release!)
+Tony Gable and 206 (Featuring a great group of musicians from the 206 area code, spotlighting Tony, who is featured on my "Full Circle" release!)

 Mark Isham (film composer, trumpeter.
 I studied with him at Cornish Institute)